Basler Verkehrs-Betriebe: Tramway

 The tramway was built between 1892 and 1895.
 In April 1895 the electrified Tramway drove for the first time and in May the same year it was inaugurated to the public.
 In the first year, the nre company transported 2,7 million or three times more passengers than the former Tramomnibusoperator in the former year.

 Expansion

-In April 1896 the city council decides the expansion of the tramways and by 1897 additional lines were taken into service.
+In April 1896 the city council decided on the expansion of the tramways and by 1897 additional lines were taken into service.
 Until 1908 lines to Riehen, Birsfelden and Allschwil among others were operated.
 In 1995 the tramway network accounted to 53 kilometers.

 Employees

 The tramway began its operation in 1895 with 43 employees of which all were men and thanks to interventions by the social democratic politician Eugen Wullschleger, the new state company hired several employees of the private "Tramomnibus" operator.
 As in 1939, 320 men had to enter military service due to World War II, there was suddenly a lack of employees.
 Following also women were recruited.
 The employees were organized in a workers union of the tramway employees since 1897.
 In 1930s the employees have an own choir and also a football club.